KuraFire/TAOPE/index.md

 * Curious people seeking to have a deeper understanding of what their romantic and sexual relationship lives can be like;
 * Long-lasting couples wanting to navigate a relationship transition, whether it’s opening up to non-monogamy or decoupling in a healthy manner;

-This is the book I wish I could've read as my 16-year old self, for it would’ve saved me and many people I love from a lot of pain.
+This is the book I wish I could've read as my 16-year old, for it would’ve saved myself and many people I love a lot of pain.

 Take a sneak peek at the [Table of Contents](/table-of-contents), and read [Who this book is for](/who-this-book-is-for).